carmenhg/ec530-monitor-patients-platform/README.md

 I have created a different folder to hold all the files needed to build the RestFul API with flask.
 I have copied the files for pull data, push data, register devices functions to this folder.
 I did this because importing files from a parent folder is very weird and I decided not to loose time figuring this out since this is just temporary for testing.
 File "flask-api.py" has all the routes and calls to the API.

+NEED TO DO A SUMMARY OF DOCUMENTATION HERE AND ABOUT UNIT TESTS I USED